 The ROI Breakdown: A Real Example

-Let's run the numbers for a typical Calgary homeowner with a 2,500 sq ft home who currently uses a seasonal rental service at $650/year:
+Here's how the picture unfolds for a typical Calgary homeowner with a 2,500 sq ft home who currently uses a seasonal rental service:

 Over a 15-year horizon, the total value picture — direct savings, time recovered, and property value contribution — is strongly positive for most Calgary homeowners.
 The break-even on pure cash savings alone is 8–9 years, but the full value case is more compelling than that number suggests.